xavsant/stock_evaluator/README.md

     API Docs: [For interactively testing backend functions](http://0.0.0.0:8000/docs)

 #### [5] ToDo
+- Add error handling for incorrect input values in streamlit
 - Fix web scraper inconsistency issues
+- Fix streamlit web app issue with Black_Scholes_Merton_StockData class (works properly after restart)
+- Fix caching issue with explanatory text on Monte Carlo page
-- Add error handling for incorrect input values in streamlit
+- Edit increments for streamlit user inputs
+- Edit WebScraper class to behave in a more OOP way, returning objects
 - Only use pickle for models, use JSON for dict
-- Extract descriptive information for pages from JSON (as opposed to hard-code)
+- Input descriptive information for streamlit pages from JSON as opposed to hard-code markdown
-- Edit WebScraper class to behave in a more OOP way